southsidedean/using-kubectl-generate-yaml-manifests/README.md

 kube-system   kube-dns     ClusterIP   10.96.0.10   <none>        53/UDP,53/TCP,9153/TCP   7d4h
 ```

+*Let's take a look at those commands.*

+### The `kubectl create service` Command

+You can use the `kubectl create service` command to create a Service manifest.

 Take a look at the help information for the `kubectl create service` command:
 ```bash